-

-• Debra Gorman Cagle
+Debra Gorman Cagle

-EXECUTIVE DIRECTOR
+EXECUTIVE DIRECTOR and INSTRUCTOR

 Debra is the Executive Director of the Adrian Montessori Teacher Education Institute.
+Debra is also the ADMTEI instructor for Everyday Living, Mathematics, Classroom Leadership & Observation, and the Practicum courses.

 Debra received her Master’s degree in Elementary Education, her Bachelor’s degree in English, and her Michigan Elementary Certification (K-9) from Siena Heights University.
 She received her AMS Early Childhood Credential from the Northeast Montessori Teacher Education Center in Boston, Massachusetts.
 As part of her Master’s thesis, Debra created the Extended Day Kindergarten program at St. Joseph Academy Montessori Children’s House in 1985.
 Debra has had numerous articles published in Montessori Life magazine.

 Debra is a speaker and presenter at national and regional workshops and conferences.
-She is a guest lecturer for both Montessori and public school parent and teacher meetings.
+She is a guest lecturer for both Montessori and traditional school parent and teacher meetings.
 Debra and her husband are owners of the Montessori4Life Materials Company, designing food preparation kits.

 Debra is a member of the American Montessori Society, the Michigan Montessori Society, Cincinnati Montessori Society, the United Montessori Schools of Indiana and the National Association for the Education of Young Children (NAEYC).